Simple and robust extended chromosomal aneuploidy analysis with QF-PCR technology

-Miscarriage is defined as the spontaneous loss of pregnancy before the fetus reaches viability and includes all pregnancy losses from the time of conception until 24 weeks of gestation.
+Miscarriage is defined as the spontaneous loss of pregnancy before the foetus reaches viability, and includes all pregnancy losses from the time of conception until 24 weeks of gestation.
 Recurrent miscarriage is the loss of three or more consecutive pregnancies, and affects nearly 1% of couples trying to conceive.

-The QST*R-PL Kit is for the routine in vitro quantitative diagnosis of the six most common autosomal trisomies associated with pregnancy loss: trisomy 13 (Patau syndrome), trisomy 15, trisomy 16, trisomy 18 (Edwards syndrome), trisomy 21 (Down syndrome) and trisomy 22.
-The kit also includes X and Y chromosome markers and the TAF9L marker for the determination of sex status.
-The results obtained from QST*R-PL Kit will determine the aneuploidy status of the fetus and may be useful in the management of the consequences resulting from the spontaneous miscarriage and for modification of risk calculations for future pregnancies.
+The QST*R-PL Kit is for the routine in vitro quantitative diagnosis of the six most common autosomal trisomies associated with pregnancy loss: trisomy 13 (Patau's syndrome), trisomy 15, trisomy 16, trisomy 18 (Edwards' syndrome), trisomy 21 (Down's syndrome) and trisomy 22.
+The kit also includes X and Y chromosome markers, as well as the TAF9L marker for the assessment of sex chromosome complement.
+The results obtained from QST*R-PL Kit will determine the aneuploidy status of the foetus, and may be useful in ongoing reproductive planning counselling and decision making.

 |Kit Name||Description||Platform||Catalogue Code|